torvalds/linux/Documentation/kbuild/kconfig-language.rst

 the deduced semantics matches our intended Kconfig design goals.

-Having well defined semantics can be useful for tools for practical evaluation of depenencies, for instance one such use known case was work to express in boolean abstraction of the inferred semantics of Kconfig to translate Kconfig logic into boolean formulas and run a SAT solver on this to find dead code / features (always inactive), 114 dead features were found in
+Having well defined semantics can be useful for tools for practical evaluation of depenencies, for instance one such use kyeswn case was work to express in boolean abstraction of the inferred semantics of Kconfig to translate Kconfig logic into boolean formulas and run a SAT solver on this to find dead code / features (always inactive), 114 dead features were found in